vmware/terraform-provider-vmc/README.md

 # Terraform VMC Provider

-This is the repository for the Terraform VMC Provider, which one can use with Terraform to work with (VMware Cloud on AWS)[https://vmc.vmware.com/].
+This is the repository for the Terraform VMC Provider, which one can use with Terraform to work with [VMware Cloud on AWS](https://vmc.vmware.com/).

 This provider is currently implemented using go bindings generated from swagger codegen.
 Please note the binding may change before the public release.